meilisearch/specifications/text/0124-documents-api.md

 > Specified fields have to be separated by a comma. e.g. `&fields=title,description`

 > The index setting `displayedAttributes` has no impact on this endpoint.

+###### 3.1.1.2.4. `filter`

+- Type: String | Array of array of Strings
+- Required: False
+- Default: null

+Refine the results by selecting documents that match the given filter.
+In the case of the POST route, it is possible to send the filter in the form of an array of array of strings akin to the search route.

+Attributes used as filter criteria must be added to the `filterableAttributes` list of an index settings.
+See [Filterable Attributes Setting API](0123-filterable-attributes-setting-api.md).

 ##### 3.1.1.3.
 Response Definition